CX PRICES

 778

-A lot of people go on about backload prices, I've even manged to get jobs of it for the sort of prices I'd charge my customers and they'll come back for more.
-You kind of get to know the ones who are willing to pay more and the ones who'll just want it done on the cheap all the time.
-Got to know some real good guys on it and some useful contacts.
+A lot of people go on about backload prices, I've even manged to get jobs of it for the sort of prices I'd charge my customers.
+Keep looking and put some bids in.

 369